NVSL/CSE141pp-Root/README.md

 ## Building Docker Images

-OUr images are based on the Jupyter notebook scipy image, but the published version use an old version of python, so we built it ourselves:
+Our images are based on the Jupyter notebook scipy image, but the published version use an old version of python, so we built it ourselves:

 ```
 make docker-stacks